PHAM11-21-20_602500.jpg

 Mary Lee

-Mary M. Lee consults with community based organizations, public officials, government agencies and philanthropy to dismantle racially biased systems and structures and build just and equitable neighborhoods.
-She is a former Deputy Director of PolicyLink, a national advocacy organization working to advance racial equity, economic and social justice.
+Mary M. Lee consults with community-based organizations, public officials, government agencies and philanthropy to dismantle racially biased systems and structures and build just and equitable neighborhoods.
+Her expertise includes research, strategic planning, technical assistance, and training.
+She has co-authored reports and journal articles on access to healthy food, the built environment, and the impact of place and race on health.

 Jason Neville